Battle of Taranto: Royal Navy

-During the Munich Crisis of 1938, Admiral Sir Dudley Pound, the commander of the British Mediterranean Fleet, was concerned about the survival of the aircraft carrier in the face of Italian opposition in the Mediterranean, and ordered his staff to re-examine all plans for attacking Taranto.
-He was advised by Lumley Lyster, the captain of Glorious, that his Fairey Swordfish biplane torpedo bombers were capable of a night attack.
-Indeed, the Fleet Air Arm was then the only naval aviation arm with such a capability.
+During the Munich Crisis of 1938, Admiral Sir Dudley Pound, the commander of the Mediterranean Fleet, was concerned about the survival of the aircraft carrier in the face of Italian opposition in the Mediterranean and ordered his staff to re-examine plans for attacking Taranto.
+He was advised by Lumley Lyster, the captain of Glorious, that his Swordfish biplane torpedo bombers were capable of a night attack, the Fleet Air Arm (FAA) being the only naval aviation arm capable of such a feat.
 Pound took Lyster's advice and ordered training to begin.
 Security was kept so tight there were no written records.
-Just a month before the war began, Pound advised his replacement, Admiral Andrew Cunningham, to consider the possibility.
-This came to be known as Operation Judgment.
+Just a month before the war began, Pound advised his replacement, Admiral Andrew Cunningham, to consider the possibility, that came to be known as Operation Judgement.